Contextual Learning Portal

 - Readings and VideosWatch the Video: The Economics of Public Goods.

-(Video coming soon.
-See the attached PowerPoint presentation and/or video script included below and in the appendix.)
+(Video script included below and in the appendix.)

 View/Download File: Video Script - The Economics of Public Goods

-View/Download File: Economics of Public Goods (Video 2 / PPT)
+Web Link: Economics of Public Goods (Video #2)

 - Video Follow-up Activity #1Look at photos of a city street or take a walk along a city street and make your own list of things that you see.
 How many public goods can you find in your list?
 Can you include things that are invisible, such as clean air or shade from trees?
 Can you include some things that are taken for granted such as signs and traffic lights?
 Who in the community takes care of these things?

 - Video Follow-up Activity #2Public parks are sometimes taken for granted, but these are important public goods that need the support from the community.
 As a class discussion, "fishbowl" discussion or journal writing activity, explore the following questions:

 (a.)
 Suppose that you are a city councilor working on the budget for the city government.
 You want the city to spend more money to support a park in your neighborhood, to fix benches and update playground equipment and to add more trees and flowers.
 How can you convince others that the city should provide money for this park, as an important public good?
 What are some reasons that other city councilors might not want to spend more city money on park improvements?